ahsansmir/Lastpass_slackbot/README.md

 Admins, configured in the configuration file can invoke the command by typing @Scrubby provision a lastpass account for someemail@email.com

-Scrubby is a California Scrub Jay that steals peanuts from my peanut jar.
+Scrubby is a California Scrub Jay that steals peanuts from a peanut jar at my house.